 As noted above, this recipe was designed to use not just any old can of PBR but rather a European-style beer with subtle nuances.
 The brands we find to be fairly readily available include Blue Moon, Hefeweizen, and Shock Top.
 If those aren’t to be found in your local stores, you can opt for a lighter-style ale, such as a summer ale or even a slightly more robust Belgian farmhouse ale.
 You want something that has some complexity to it but isn’t overwhelmingly heavy or dark, as the beer is the foundation for the flavor of your pan sauce.

 Wheat Beer Roasted Chicken

-- 2 tablespoons unsalted butter, at room temperature
+- 2 tablespoons (1 oz) unsalted butter, at room temperature

 - 1 teaspoon finely grated orange zest, preferably organic

 - 1/2 teaspoon ground coriander

 - 1 large garlic clove, smashed and peeled

 - 1 cup wheat beer (witbier), such as Blue Moon, Hefeweizen, or Shock Top